intermine/im-docs/docs/webapp/third-party-tools/jbrowse.md

 ## Add JBrowse to InterMine

-To add JBrowse to your report pages you need to install the JBrowse BlueGenes tool (see  http://intermine.org/docs/user/admin-account#the-tools-store) using the URL of your JBrowse installation in the configuration file `config.json` (default is `https://jbrowse.intermine.org/?data=`).
+To add JBrowse to your report pages you need to [install the JBrowse BlueGenes tool](http://intermine.org/docs/user/admin-account#the-tools-store).
+Please replace the default URL value (`https://jbrowse.intermine.org/?data=`) in the `config.json` configuration file with the URL of your JBrowse installation.

-Please note that if you are still using the old interface you should refer to relevant documentation (4.0).
+Please note that if you are still using the old interface you should refer to the relevant documentation (4.0).

 ## Point JBrowse at your InterMine